wesbos/css-grid/readme.md

 Hey!
 These are the starter files and finished solutions.
 Grab the full course over at [CSSGrid.io](https://CSSGrid.io).

+## Course FAQ

+### Q: I'm getting Browsersync Couldn't open browser (if you are using BrowserSync in a headless environment, you might want to set the open option to false)

+This is because some versions of Firefox are "FirefoxDeveloperEdition" and some new downloads are "Firefox Developer Edition".
+If you had downloaded the browser before the course, just remove the spaces from the package.json command so it says "FirefoxDeveloperEdition"

 ## Community CSS Grid Content